 13. Put Your Foot Down

 Put your foot down to the mess with this ottoman storage idea.
-What a great way to hide the toys while also keeping them close by for play time!
+What a great way to organize kids toys while also keeping them close by for play time!
 After putting your foot down on the mess, you can put your feet up on the ottoman.
 Remodelaholic shares the idea here.